Learning audio sequence representations for acoustic event classification: Introduction

-The contributions of this paper mainly include: i) We propose an unsupervised learning framework to extract high-level audio sequence representations via a GRU-RNN encoder-decoder for AEC.
-Compared with previous works, this framework not only can deal with flexible-length audio recordings, but also holds the potential to distil the inherent event characteristics embedded in the audio sequences through infinite unlabelled data. ii) We evaluate the performance of the learnt sequence representations on a large-scale acoustic event database.
-The results demonstrate the high effectiveness and robustness of the learnt representations.
+The major contributions of this article mainly include: i) We propose an unsupervised learning framework to extract high-level audio sequence representations via a GRU-RNN encoder-decoder for AEC.
+Compared with previous works, this framework not only can deal with flexible-length audio recordings.
+More importantly, it also holds the potential to distil the inherent event characteristics embedded in the audio sequences through infinite unlabelled data, which are ubiquitous and cheep to obtain due to popularity of digital devices. ii) We evaluate the performance of the learnt sequence representations on a large-scale acoustic event database.
+The results demonstrate the high effectiveness and robustness of the learnt representations. iii) The proposed method cannot only benefit the future work in AEC system design, but also other relevant studies in audio or multi-modality related applications.